 Unlike public cloud deployment models, private clouds are comparatively costly and provide custom services tailored to your business.
-Private cloud also comes with heightened security measures empowering businesses to safeguard their sensitive operations.
-If your business requires robust security and has personalized cloud requirements, private cloud is for you.
+The private cloud also comes with heightened security measures empowering businesses to safeguard their sensitive operations.
+If your business requires robust security and has personalized cloud requirements, the private cloud is for you.
 Companies like Amazon, IBM, Cisco, Dell, etc provide private cloud solutions.

-- High security and privacy - Private cloud networks employ robust security measures and only the business using it has access to the resources.
+- High security and privacy - Private cloud networks employ robust security measures and only the business using them can access the resources.

 - Customized infrastructure to suit unique business demands - Companies using private cloud models can customize the cloud infrastructure to fit their business needs.